Overview

 What medicine is good for a burning sensation in the back?

-As per one study, 80% of people experience lower back pain at some point in their lives.
+As per one study, 80% of people experience lower back pain at some point.
 Addressing a burning sensation in your back involves considering various medications tailored to the underlying condition.
 Here’s a breakdown of medicines that can help manage burning back pain:

 1. Over-the-Counter Pain Relievers